Brian Russell: College career

 Russell redshirted during the 1997 season.
 He took over as San Diego State's starting quarterback in the second game of the 1998 season (replacing injured starter Spencer Brinton).
 Russell quarterbacked the Aztecs the rest of the season and led them to the Las Vegas Bowl, the school's first bowl appearance in seven seasons.
 Notably, he totaled five rushing touchdowns in the season, the most by an SDSU quarterback since 1981.

-Russell began the 1999 year as the team's starting QB but was asked to switch to safety, a better fit for his skill set, allowing JUCO transfer Jack Hawley to assume QB responsibilities.
-Because of his excellent athleticism, Russell immediately became the starter at free safety where he played alongside safety Will Demps.
+Russell began the 1999 year as the team's starting QB but was asked to switch to safety, a better fit for his skill set, allowing JUCO transfer Jack Hawley to assume quarterback responsibilities.
+Because of his athleticism, Russell immediately became the starter at free safety where he played alongside safety Will Demps.
 In his first game as a defender, he made 10 tackles, including three straight solo stops.
 His senior season (2000) was solid, he made 68 tackles (41 solo), recovered two fumbles, and intercepted one pass.
 For his efforts, he was named All-Mountain West Conference.